SiddhantTotade/CerGen/README.md

 </div>

 # About the project
 CerGen is a web application which generates the certificates for the participants and send it to their corrosponding email.
-This application has the ability of generating the certificates of the participants who are participated in the event/contest.
+This application has the ability of generating the certificates for the participants who are participated in the event/contest.
 Also this application sends text message to the participants on their corrosponding phone number.
 This applicaion sends the certificate of participantion and certification of merit at the same time.

 ### Features of the project
 + Filter eligible participants.